Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LQhwCnBXf_M.md

 ### Transcript

-> get a pop filter i i have a pop filter but it's so like obnox not obnoxious to have it on all the time so uh y'all i unfortunately have to suffer a little bit for me
+> get a pop filter i i have a pop filter but it's so like obnox not obnoxious to have it on all the time so, y'all i unfortunately have to suffer a little bit for me